ibm-cloud-docs/openwhisk/cli_install.md

 {: screen}

 ### Getting a list of your namespaces
-Before you can work in {{site.data.keyword.openwhisk_short}}, you must target a namespace.
 To see a list of all of your namespaces, run the following command.

-Get a list of your {{site.data.keyword.openwhisk_short}} namespaces.
 ```
 ibmcloud fn namespace list
 ```